avecasey/recipes-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

+### Interesting Aggregates
 This group by table shows us the average nutrition information, number of recipes, and average recipe information per recipe contributor, of the top 50 contributors.
-This information is important to understand the nature of recipies that the top 50 recipe authors post.
+This information is important to understand the nature of recipes that the top 50 recipe authors post, and to determine which authors may be the most successful.

 |   total_recipes |   average_minutes |   average_steps |   average_n_ingredients |   average_rating |   average_calories |   average_total_fat |   average_sugar |   average_sodium |   average_protein |   average_saturated_fat |   average_carbohydrates |
 |-----------------|-------------------|-----------------|-------------------------|------------------|--------------------|---------------------|-----------------|------------------|-------------------|-------------------------|-------------------------|